Giffgaff Review: The UK’s Low Cost, People Powered Mobile Network

 According to The Telegraph, giffgaff is the UK’s fastest growing mobile network.
 They trebled their subscriber numbers in 2012 by adding 532,000 subscribers.
 At the end of 2012, the number of subscribers is around 800,000.
 As of 2014, it’s expected that giffgaff has more than 1 million subscribers.

 Keeping Your Phone Number

 If you’re switching to giffgaff, it’s super-easy to keep your existing phone number.
 The process involves two simple steps and can take up to 24 hours in total.
 Firstly, ask your old mobile network to provide you with a PAC Code.
 This is a nine-digit code that authorises the transfer of your phone number.
-It’s a legal requirement for your current mobile network to give you a PAC Code within 2 hours of request.
+It’s a legal requirement for your current mobile network to give you a PAC Code within 2 hours of your request.